Wagnard/display-drivers-uninstaller/display-driver-uninstaller/Readme.txt

 Requirement:
--Windows XP up to Windows 10 Creator update 1809 (anything higher is at your own risk) -NVIDIA, AMD, Intel GPUs
+-Windows Vista SP2 up to Windows 10 Creator update 1809 (anything higher is at your own risk) -NVIDIA, AMD, Intel GPUs
--Microsoft .NET Framework 3.0 or higher
+-Microsoft .NET Framework 4.5 or higher

 Recommended usage:
 -You MUST disconnect your internet or completely block Windows Update when running DDU until you have re-installed your new drivers.